 Moving your product successfully towards market hinges on the talents of those developing it.
 Our scientist and professionals are among the top in the industry.
 We combine our experience and expertise to become an extension of your company, helping to overcome challenges and develop solutions to provide the most effective path towards success for your product.

-Graeme joined Luina Bio in 2005 (then Progen) as Quality Assurance Manager/Director Quality, with responsibility for all quality assurance and quality control functions.
-During this time he was responsible for the development and validation of procedures supporting the phase III manufacture of PI-88.
-In 2015 Graeme moved into the role of Operations Manager, overseeing the internal operations of Luina Bio including production, warehousing and logistics, and facility management.
+During his time as Director of Quality, Graeme led the development and validation of procedures of Luina Bio, supporting the phase III manufacture of PI-88.
+In 2015, Graeme moved into his current role as Operations Manager, where he now oversees the internal operations of Luina Bio.
+His portfolio includes responsibilities for production, warehousing and logistics, as well as facility management.

-Graeme has nearly 40 years pharmaceutical industry experience.
-He holds a BAppSc (Hons) in chemistry from the New South Wales Institute of Technology.
+Graeme holds a Bachelor of Applied Science (Hons), in Chemistry from the New South Wales Institute of Technology.

-Prior to joining Luina Bio, Tina was QA Manager at Patheon Biologics (previously DSM Biologics) for >4 years, playing an instrumental role in the start-up team for the new Brisbane state-of-the art facility, and successful grant of the GMP Licence in early 2014 for manufacture of drug substances in mammalian cell cultures.
+With a long and impressive quality management background, Tina has previously headed up quality management functions with several Australian and Multinational Pharmaceutical GMP manufacturers.
+For over 4 years, she worked at Patheon Biologics (previously DSM Biologics), where she played an instrumental role in the start-up team for the new state-of-the-art Brisbane facility.
+She also played a pivotal role in the successful grant of the GMP Licence in early 2014, for manufacture of drug substances in mammalian cell cultures.

-Her experience covers a wide range of solid and liquid dosage forms, and includes clinical as well as commercial manufacturing and biotechnology.
+Tina’s areas of specialisation include a wide range of solid and liquid dosage forms, and includes clinical as well as commercial, manufacturing and biotechnology.
 Prior to emigrating to Australia, Tina was a Qualified Person (QP) in a large multinational pharmaceutical company in Denmark.
-Tina has a Ms.Sc in Pharmacy.
+Tina holds a Master of Science in Pharmacy.

 Head, Business Development